Guigues II of Albon

 Guigues II d'Albon, known as the Fat (Pinguis), born around 1025 and died around 1079, was count in Grésivaudan and Briançonnais from 1070 to 1079, count of Albon in 1079.
 He came from the House of Albon.
+During this time these areas were in the Kingdom of Arles which was part of the Holy Roman Empire from 1033.

 He bears the cognomen “le Gras”, (Guigo Pinguis or Guigo Crassus).
 The numbering of the Guigonides in the House of Albon is different according to the references.
-According to the Foundation for Medieval Genealogy - Medieval Lands (MedLands) genealogy website, Guigues II is given as Guigues IV.

 Biography

-Guigues was born, according to the MedLands site, around the years 1025 and 1032.
+Guigues was born, around the 1025 or 1032.
 He was the son of Guigues I of Albon and Adelaide (Adelsindis/Adalsendis) from 1035 to 1052.
 A tradition, taken up in particular by the Europäische Stammtafeln, indicates that she could be Adelaide of Turin, daughter of Count Humbert "with White Hands", established in Maurienne, but this fact is not based on a known act.

 He had properties in Albon, in Grésivaudan around Grenoble (Cornillon, Oriol, Varces) as well as in Briançon.
 At that time, the lands of Guigues had no geographical unity.

-The Saint-Robert priory was built in Saint-Égrève in 1070, by monks, under the dependency of the Benedictine abbey of La Chaise-Dieu in Haute Loire.
+The Saint-Robert priory was built in Saint-Égrève in 1070, by monks, under the dependency of the Benedictine Abbey of La Chaise-Dieu in Haute Loire.